-At the end of the hearing, the committee will make one of five recommendations: (1) approved; (2) action deferred pending minor revisions and chair approval; (3) action deferred pending major revisions and full committee review; (4) action deferred pending major revisions and a second hearing of the full committee; and (5) rejected.
+At the end of the hearing, the committee will make one of five recommendations: (1) approved; (2) action deferred pending minor revisions and chair approval; (3) action deferred pending major revisions and a second hearing of the full committee; and (4) rejected.
 In most cases, your committee will not let you go into a hearing unless the members think your proposal will be approved and you are ready to defend it.
 Occasionally, new but minor problems come to light in the discussion of the hearing, so that appropriate revisions are necessary.
 Occasionally, too, students are not willing to hear their committee's advice; insist on going forward with a hearing; do not communicate with each member of the committee; are not able to design a research project that meets professional standards; or fail to demonstrate sufficient understanding of their research design in the hearing.
-In these rare cases, the committee will reject the proposal and talk privately with the student about how to proceed.
-If committee members believe, on the evidence of the proposal and hearing, that a student is incapable of designing and carrying out a dissertation in a reasonably independent manner, they counsel the student to leave the program, and will put a copy of a letter to that effect in the student's file.
+In these rare cases, the committee members believe, on the evidence of the proposal and hearing, that a student is incapable of designing and carrying out a dissertation in a reasonably independent manner, they counsel the student to leave the program, and will put a copy of a letter to that effect in the student's file.

 If action is deferred pending minor revisions, these revisions must be approved by the chair and do not need to go back to the whole committee.
 If, however, the revisions pertain to the expertise of, or are requested by, another member of the committee, the committee may agree to let that person read and approve the revisions on behalf of the committee.
 You do not need to have another full hearing.
-If the committee defers action pending major revisions, the entire committee will read these revisions, or will decide whether you will be required to have another full hearing when you have completed the revisions.
+If the committee defers action pending major revisions, then you are required to have another hearing before a full committee when you have completed the revisions.

 If you are asked to do either minor or major revisions (options 2 or 3), you must complete these revisions in an acceptable manner within six months after the hearing.
 If revisions are required and you do not complete them within six months, you will be required to have a second hearing or defense before the full committee.
 In cases of compelling personal circumstances, such as childbirth or major illness, you may be given an extension.
 You should request such an extension in writing from the Director of the Ph.D.
 Program.